The intestinal flora - Why is it so important?

 • laxatives, X-rays, chemotherapy

-• the stress
+• stress

-• Aging which impoverishes it, etc.
+• aging, which impoverishes it, etc.

-• a drop in shape
+• a decrease in vigor

 • fatigue